 Most archers choose a finger tab consisting of two layers of leather, a strap for the middle finger, a spacer to hold the fingers apart, and an optional 'shelf', which can be used to help find a consistent anchor point under your jaw.
 These tabs are a major improvement over the very basic flat tabs we have at the club.
 Shop staff should be able to help you pick the correct size for your hand.
 Prices start at around £8.
 More expensive tabs tend to have a better grade of leather.
 There are lots of different shapes and sizes of finger tabs, so try a few and pick whatever suits you best.
 Shooting gloves look cool, but aren't really used in target archery - they're more of a traditional archery thing.

 Choose whatever arm-guard or bracer you like.
 If you never, ever, hit your arm with the string, you can forego the bracer altogether, but most people do it regularly enough to need one.
 Again, pick whatever's comfortable.
 Some people find that their inner elbow catches the string a lot - this is especially common for women; there are longer bracers available that protect the whole arm, but it's better to fix this problem by adjusting your technique - ask a coach.

-Bow stands start at well under £10.
-A basic one such as the club uses is fine.
+A basic bow stand such as the club uses is fine.
 An alternative is a 'hybrid' stand which will support your bow in a more upright position; these tend to cost a little more.

-Well, obviously you need something to put all of your archery swag in.
+Obviously you need something to put all of your archery swag in.
 Depending on your choice of bag or case, you may also need to buy yourself an arrow tube to store your arrows.
 Backpack-style cases are a popular option, and are available from around £35; many incorporate an arrow tube.
 For a cheaper option, there are simple bags with foam inserts that will hold all of your equipment perfectly well.

 A few other things you might want to add to your bag are: